Networking

 edit

 The most common configuration is for Elasticsearch to bind to a single address at which it is accessible to clients and other nodes.
-In this configuration you should just set network.host to that address.
-You should not separately set any bind or publish addresses, nor should you separately configure the addresses for the HTTP or transport interfaces.
+To use this configuration, set only network.host to the desired address.
+Do not separately set any bind or publish addresses.
+Do not separately specify the addresses for the HTTP or transport interfaces.

 Using multiple addresses